kapilkumar99/AcceptCSharpService/README.md

 Developer Guide to deploy the .Net Core Web API Application on IIS.

 ## prerequisite:
-*	Windows 10 professional
+*	Windows 10 Professional
-*	Microsoft visual studio professional 2017
+*	Microsoft Visual Studio Professional 2017
-*	Microsoft .Net core 2.1.2 from [here](https://www.microsoft.com/net/download)
-*	Internet information services 10
+*	Internet Information Services 10

 ## Deploy .Net Core Application to IIS.

-Please follow step by step procedure to host the above applications to  IIS.
+Please follow step by step procedure to host the .Net Core Web API applications to  IIS.

 ### IIS configuration

 Windows desktop operating systems

 Enable the IIS Management Console and World Wide Web Services.

 * Navigate to Control Panel > Programs > Programs and Features > Turn Windows features on or off (left side of the screen).

 * Open the Internet Information Services node.

-Open the Web Management Tools node.
+* Check all options for FTP Server.

-* Check the box for IIS Management Console.
+* Check all options for Web Management Tools.

-* Check the box for World Wide Web Services
+* Check all options for World Wide Web Services

 * Check the box for Internet Information Services Hostable Web Core.